tbhuu/gupta-rgbd/README.md

 This is a note on how to run the code of "Perceptual Organization and Recognition of Indoor Scenes from RGB-D Images" (CVPR 2013) by S. Gupta.
 The code works on Ubuntu evironment.

-Check out the **Problems Found** section below if you encounter any errors while following the instructions.
+Check out the **Problems Found** section below if you encounter any problems while following the instructions.

 ## Instructions
 1. **rbgd** repository